 Location of study area: A field study was conducted in the upland plains behind the School of Agriculture and Food Sciences, Njala University, Njala campus.
 The said campus is located in the Kori chiefdom, Moyamba District, Southern Sierra Leone, at an elevation of 54 meters (m) above sea level, between latitude 8o06N and longitude 12o06W.
 In general, the area is suitable for oil palm production and expansion due to soil appropriateness and climate.
 The typical air temperature in the study region (Njala University, Njala-Campus) ranges from 24.4o C to 28.5o C, with an average rainfall of 2500 mm and well-drained clay-loam soil (Johnson et al., 2017).
 The experimental area has a humid tropical environment with distinct wet and dry seasons.
 The dry season last from November to April, and the rainy season from May to October.

-Procedure and data collection: Data were collected on a total of 160 palms, for 36 months and were evaluated for yield components, fruit bunch traits and vegetative characters.
-Yield traits and fruit bunch traits.
+Procedure and data collection: Data were collected on a total of 160 palms, for 36 months and were evaluated for yield components, fruit bunch traits, vegetative charactersyield traits and fruit bunch traits.
 The data collection lasted for 36 months and on forth night basis following the procedure of Shabanimofrad et al. (2013).
 The yield components which include bunch number (BNO), average bunch weight (ABW) and fresh fruit bunch (FFB) were collected.
 Data on fruit bunch traits such as fruit bunch length (FBL), fruit bunch circumference (FBC), stock length (STL) and stock circumference (STC) were measured and recorded at every round.
 The vegetative traits which are considered as one of the vital components in determining yield were measured and it comprised of palm diameter (PD), palm height (HT), frond production (FP), rachis length (RL), petiole length (PL), petiole width (PW), petiole cross section (PCS), leaflet number (LN), number of leaflets per frond (LNF), leaflet width (LW), leaflet length (LL), leaf area (LA) and leaf area index (LAI).
 To determine single round vegetative measurement on genotypes palms, simplified non-destructive and destructive procedures were used (Breure and Powell 1988; Corley et al. 1971).

 Estimation of fresh fruit bunch yield gap: The FFB yield gap of oil palm genotypes in this study were estimated as the quotient of the actual yield obtained during the study period with respect to potential yield, expressed in percentage using the formula.